 Why Purchase Foreign General Liability Coverage

 Your existing corporate liability plan may not cover you for legal expenses and lawsuits brought in overseas courts.
-Travel to foreign countries brings with it a number of challenges, including corrupt officials, crime, and unfamiliar laws, languages and customs.
-Organizations from the US have not protections if they are taken to international court.
+Traveling to foreign countries brings with it several challenges, including corrupt officials, crime, and unfamiliar laws, languages, and customs.
+US organizations have no protections if they are taken to an international court.
 Protect your organization with a good Foreign Liability Plan.

 What is Covered in an International Corporate Liability Plan